Dabbing-Guy/deck-utils/README.md

 3. Study by matching term to definition and definiton to term
 4. Study by spelling term based off of definiton

+Requirements
+====

+These can simply be installed with pip

+- colorama